maxmyers/FacebookPop/README.md

-## Step 3 Look Below at examples on how to set values
+## Step 3 Find your property below then add and set .toValue

 ### View Properties